(Above) Baby greens with carrots, avocado, yellow bell pepper and sardines, with olive oil and apple cider vinegar dressing (all organic).

 Directions: Place the chopped vegetables in a bowl large enough to toss the salad in.
 Mix the dressing ingredients in a cup, and pour over the salad.
 Then, toss and eat!
 (Note: When I make this salad for my husband and me, I make each one and its dressing individually, in separate large bowls, so neither person is skimped on ingredients, taste, or nutrition.)

-Protein Content: I’ve found that the protein content of cans of sardines and sockeye salmon varies, depending on the brand.
-I buy Wild Planet Wild Sardines in water, which has a total of 32.5 grams of protein per can (16.25 for half), and Whole Foods 365 Alaskan Wild Salmon Red Sockeye, which has a total of 45.5 grams of protein per can (22.7 for half).
+*Serving Size of Sardines or Salmon: I’ve found that the protein content of cans of sardines and salmon varies, depending on the brand.
+I buy Wild Planet Wild Sardines in water, which has a total of 18 grams of protein per 85-gram serving (from a 125-gram can), and Whole Foods 365 Alaskan Wild Salmon, which has a total of 12 grams of protein per 63-gram serving (from a 418-gram can).